John Rolfe: Early life

-At one point in time it was believed that John was the son of John Rolfe and his wife Dorothy Mason Rolfe.
+At one point in time it was believed that John was the son of John Rolfe and his wife Dorothy Mason.
 However, historians have now determined that this relationship is incorrect.
 One major inconsistency that shows they are not his parents is that John is known to have had a brother named Henry.
 After John's death, his brother Henry Rolfe petitioned the Virginia Company for funds from John's Virginia estate, to help pay for the care of John's son Thomas Rolfe who was then in Henry's care.
-Dorothy Mason Rolfe and her husband John Rolfe are not known to have had a son named Henry.
+Dorothy Mason and her husband John Rolfe are not known to have had a son named Henry.